 • Do you coordinate with fire departments or WUI compliance consultants during design and permitting?

-A builder who treats ICF as a standalone feature without coordinating the rest of the envelope is leaving gaps that wildfire exploits.
+A builder who treats the wall system as a standalone feature without coordinating the rest of the envelope is leaving gaps that wildfire exploits.

 Factor 5: Coordinated Process from Design Through Construction

-The most common failure point in ICF builds is coordination breakdown between the architect, builder, and subcontractors.
-Electrical chases, plumbing penetrations, window bucks, and HVAC integration must all be resolved before concrete is poured.
-After the pour, these decisions are locked in.
+The most common failure point in concrete wall builds is coordination breakdown between the architect, builder, and subcontractors.
+Electrical chases, plumbing penetrations, window bucks, and HVAC integration must all be resolved before concrete is poured or grout is set.
+After that point, these decisions are locked in.

 Ask how the builder manages the design-to-construction handoff and who owns trade coordination.
 Subcontractors should have direct experience with:

-• Cladding systems designed for ICF wall assemblies
+• Cladding systems designed for concrete wall construction

 If the builder can't name who coordinates each trade, that gap will show up in the build.

-Five criteria checklist for evaluating ICF home builders in South Lake Tahoe
+Five criteria checklist for evaluating CMU, poured concrete, and ICCF home builders in South Lake Tahoe

-Tect delivers 100+ year homes engineered for environments like South Lake Tahoe, where fire exposure, heavy snow load, and seismic forces demand more than code-minimum thinking.
-The Earth'smart™ delivery model connects homeowners with one coordinated team from concept through construction, with ICF and other non-combustible wall systems (including AAC and pre-insulated concrete masonry) specified as core structural assemblies.
+Earth'smart powered by tect delivers 100+ year homes engineered for environments like South Lake Tahoe, where fire exposure, heavy snow load, and seismic forces demand more than code-minimum thinking.
+The Earth'smart™ delivery model connects homeowners with one coordinated team from concept through construction, with CMU, poured concrete, and ICCF specified as the preferred structural wall assemblies — in that order.
+AAC and pre-insulated concrete masonry are also specified where appropriate.
+ICF may be considered when project-specific conditions call for it, but it is not a preferred system in this builder's approach.

 Two engagement paths are available: